cesardoliveira/cesardoliveira/README.md

 ### Hi there 👋

-My name is Cesar Oliveira and I'm a Brazilian Full Stack Developer
+My name is Cesar Oliveira and I'm a Brazilian Full Stack Developer.

-I’m currently living in Sydney (Australia) working on my personal projects to apply the things I'm learning.

-React | Node.js | Ruby on Rails
+React | Node.js | TypeScript

 See you around ✌